Cars

 Each row may show:

-- The event name (for example, intake, inspection, or delivery)
+- The event name (for example, dealer service, internal service, or vehicle transport)

 - The date or time